alexfigliolia/galena/README.md

 /**
  * Update
  *
- * Mutates a unit of state by name
+ * Mutates a unit of state by name.
+This method by default
+ * uses internal batching in order to optimize the dispatching
+ * of state changes to consumers.
+This method is the most
+ * performant way to mutate state in Galena!
 */
 AppState.update("nameOfState", (state) => {});

 /**
  * Background Update
  *
- * Runs a higher-priority mutation a unit of state
+ * Runs a higher-priority mutation a unit of state.
+This method
+ * will bypass batching in favor of a scheduled propagation of
+ * changes to subscribers of your state.
+This method is great for
+ * prioritizing state updates driven by frequent user-input such
+ * as typing into a form or game logic.
 */
 AppState.backgroundUpdate("nameOfState", (state) => {});

 /**
  * Priority Update
  *
- * Runs a highest-priority mutation a unit of state
+ * Runs a highest-priority mutation a unit of state.
+This method
+ * bypasses all batching and scheduling optimizations in Galena.
+ * When using `priorityUpdate()` your state changes are immediately
+ * propagated to your state subscribers ahead of all scheduled and
+ * batched updates.
+This method is great for usage with external
+ * scheduling mechanisms such as `requestAnimationFrame`, `intervals`,
+ * and/or `timeouts`
 */
 AppState.priorityUpdate("nameOfState", (state) => {});